MxM TV: All Elite Wrestling / Ring of Honor (2024–present)

 Mansoor and Madden, as MxM Collection, made their Ring of Honor (ROH) debut on the 4 July 2024 episode of Ring of Honor Wrestling in a pre-taped vignette.
 On July 10, it was reported that MxM Collection had signed with a deal with ROH and its sister promotion All Elite Wrestling (AEW).
 MxM Collection made their ROH in-ring debut at Death Before Dishonor: Zero Hour on July 26, defeating Spanish Announce Project (Angélico and Serpentico).
 MxM Collection made their AEW debut on the July 27 episode of Collision in a losing effort against FTR (Cash Wheeler and Dax Harwood).
 On October 12 at WrestleDream, MxM Collection were managed by Rico Constantino in a bout against The Acclaimed but were defeated.
 On the November 2 episode of Collision, MxM Collection formed an alliance with Johnny TV.
 At the Revolution pre-show on March 9, 2025, TV and MxM Collection lost to "Big Boom!"
 A.J., Orange Cassidy and Mark Briscoe in a trios match.
-TV and MxM Collection were later joined by TV's real-life wife Taya Valkyrie, renaming MxM Collection to MxM TV.
+In August, MxM Collection and TV formed a stable including the latter's real-life wife Taya Valkyrie, named MxM TV.
 On October 4, the group began a weekly open challenge segment on Collision titled the "MxM TV Casting Call”, the first of which was answered by the Don Callis Family (Kyle Fletcher, Konosuke Takeshita and Josh Alexander).